POORY-AZARE/php.teamwork/README.md

-CARSHOP - Team Number : 20
+CARSHOP - Team Number: 20

-A brief description of your web development project.
+The project involves developing "CarShop," a website dedicated to facilitating the purchase of vehicles.
+It aims to provide a seamless online platform for users to browse, select, and buy cars efficiently.

 ## Table of Contents
 - [Features](#features)